nextflow-io/nextflow/docs/process.rst

 Optional Output
 ---------------

 In most cases a process is expected to generate output that is added to the output channel.
 However, there are situations where it is valid for a process to `not` generate output.
 In these cases ``optional true`` may be added to the output declaration, which tells Nextflow not to fail the process if the declared output is not created.

 ::

     output:
-        file("output.txt") optional true into outChannel
+        path("output.txt") optional true into outChannel

 In this example, the process is normally expected to generate an ``output.txt`` file, but in the cases where the file is legitimately missing, the process does not fail. ``outChannel`` is only populated by those processes that do generate ``output.txt``.